m0rgu3/random-chat-app/chatting-app/README.md

-will right readme after the full completion of the chatting app. enjoy fellas.
+will write readme after the full completion of the chatting app. enjoy fellas.